 Actually, there is a difference between the errors SD card not showing up on Mac and SD can mount on Mac.
-The difference is the SD card won’t show up means the Mac is just not displaying the SD card in the disk utility.
+The difference is the SD card won’t show up means the system is just not displaying the SD card in the disk utility.

 In case of SD card won’t mount Mac, the SD card will be displayed in the disk utility but, it will be marked as unmountable or not recognized.
 Many users interpret both the issues as the same, just like an unallocated hard drive.

-However, when the Mac is not displaying the SD card it might be because the external disks are disabled.
-If the external disks are disabled, then the SD card will not be showing up.
+Mac won't be displaying the SD card because maybe the external disks are disabled.
+When the external disks are disabled, the SD card will not show up.
 Here are the details on how to fix it.

 - Go to Finder > Preferences.
 In the preferences, window select the “General” tab where you can see the options